 THE HOUSE OF INDUSTRY

 The HOUSE OF INDUSTRY, otherwise known as the Oulton Workhouse or Poorhouse, (above - top three photos and the bottom middle photo and bottom print (the latter is dated 1784) stood in land to the north of Union Lane.
-(The author had the presence of mind to take the above four photos in the 1980s prior to the demolition of the hospital, otherwise there would have been no photographic evidence of these old buildings!!).
+(The author had the presence of mind to take the above four photos in the 1980s prior to demolition, otherwise there would have been no photographic evidence of these old buildings!!).
 There now stands in its place the more acceptable Oulton Park Care Centre (above photo, bottom right), a privately run residential home for the elderly, which also has a section which cares for those who suffer from dementia.
 The Oulton Workhouse, apart from its original purpose of offering maintenance to the poor for over 150 years, was also used until recent times (known then as LOTHINGLAND HOSPITAL) as a hospital for the mentally afflicted.
 'Care in the Community' legislation saw to its demise, when purpose built bungalows were built nearby to house some of those unfortunate people and give them (with some supervision) some sort of life that approached normality.

 Ref:: The White Directory of 1841.
 This publication states that The House of Industry originally belonged to the Incorporated Hundred of Mutford and Lothingland.
 It was built in 1765 at a cost of around £3000.
 The 24 parishes of this Hundred were incorporated for the maintenance of the poor, by an Act of Parliament, passed November 1763.
 Notwithstanding the passing of the General Poor Law Amendment Act of 1834, this incorporated Hundred continued under its own local management - The Board of Guardians - who only adopted suggestions made by the Poor Law Commissioners which they thought to be useful and necessary.
 In 1836 the building was enlarged, at a cost of £1100 and alterations made for 'the better classification of the inmates', who appear to have numbered consistently between two and three hundred according to census records.
 In the list of Enumeration Districts of Lowestoft for 1891 (District 19 Oulton - Lowestoft Library Fiche 2) the records for Oulton Workhouse show the total number of staff and inmates as being: Officers - 2 male and 6 female.
 Old and Infirm - 58 male and 28 female.
 Able bodied - 20 male and 29 female.
 Children under 16 - 50 male and 42 female.
 A total of 235.
 Old maps indicate a 'burial ground' close to the site.
 This contains a great many unmarked graves of some of the paupers who once resided in the Poorhouse.
 Housing developers in the immediate vicinity take note!!